How to Deal with Out of Stock Product Pages Without Hurting Your SEO Rankings

-Traffic is swelling.
-Sales are booming.
-Products are flying off the digital shelves.
-This is the ideal situation for every eCommerce site owner.
+Traffic is soaring, sales are booming.
+Your products are flying off of the digital shelf.
+This is an ideal situation for eCommerce brands.

-These are all quandaries that digital retailers must deal with at one point or another as products often go out of stock or are permanently discontinued.
+These are issues that all online retailers are going to deal with at one point or another as products tend to go out of stock or are discontinued.

-If retailers leave out of stock pages stagnant, they could result in indexation bloat issues.
+In addition, if pages are left stagnant, it could result in indexation bloat issues.
 Since Google only provides each site with a specific crawl budget, webmasters should be careful not to let this go to waste on inconsequential pages as bots could end up skipping some of a site’s most important destinations.